TrudAX/denistrunin-blog/src/draft/xpptools-integservbussalesjson/index.md

 title: "How to implement Azure Service Bus integration in Dynamics 365 FinOps using X++"
 date: "2020-12-17T22:12:03.284Z"
 tags: ["XppDEVTutorial", "Integration"]
-path: "/xpptools-fileintegledger"
+path: "/xpptools-integservbussalesjson"
 featuredImage: "./logo.png"

-excerpt: "The blog post describes a sample approach to implement recurring file-based integration in D365FO using X++"
+excerpt: "The blog post describes a sample approach to implement Azure Service Bus integration in D365FO using X++"
 ---

+This post is an extension of my previous post [How to implement file-based integration in Dynamics 365 FinOps using X++](https://denistrunin.com/xpptools-fileintegledger) but with another media to transfer messages.
+As file-based aproach still may work for a lot of cases, in a cloud world we have a lot of others, more fancy ways to transfer messages.
+In this post I will describe how to use Azure Service Bus to do a custom X++ based intergation.

 Azure Service Bus is a cloud-based messaging service providing queues with publish/subscribe semantics and rich features.
-This fully managed service with no servers to manage or licenses to buy.
+This is a fully managed service with no servers to manage or licenses to buy.

-Use Service Bus to:
+Common Service Bus usage scenarious:

 - Build reliable and elastic cloud apps with messaging.
 - Protect your application from temporary peaks.